Vnet-as/postfwd-anti-geoip-spam-plugin/README.md

 - Install dependencies according to chapter `Dependencies`.
 - To load plugin to postfwd you must add argument `--plugins <PATH TO PLUGIN>` to postfwd command.
 - Add following rules to postfwd configuration file `postfwd.cf`.
 You can use your own message and parameter value `client_uniq_country_login_count` which sets maximum number of unique countries to allow user to log in via sasl.
+- Create database table with indexes (database is created on plugin startup but indexes are not)

 ```
 # Anti spam botnet rule